carycorreia/GCD_Course_Assignment/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ### The following are the objectives of the course project:
- 1. create one R script that does the follow-
+ 1. create one R script that does the follow
  2. Merges the training and the test sets to create one data set.
  3. Extracts only the measurements on the mean and standard deviation for each measurement.
  4. Uses descriptive activity names to name the activities in the data set